acaglayan/MMSNet/README.md

 pip install h5py
 pip install seaborn
 ```
-Finally , source codes might need to be included to the PYTHONPATH (e.g. `export PYTHONPATH=$PYTHONPATH:/path_to_project/MMSNet/src/utils`).
+Also, source code path might need to be included to the PYTHONPATH (e.g. `export PYTHONPATH=$PYTHONPATH:/path_to_project/MMSNet/src/utils`).
 ## Data Preparation
 ### SUN RGB-D Scene
 <a href="http://rgbd.cs.princeton.edu/" target="_blank">SUN RGB-D Scene</a> dataset is available <a href="http://rgbd.cs.princeton.edu/data/SUNRGBD.zip" target="_blank">here</a>.
 Keep the file structure as is after extracting the files.
 In addition, `allsplit.mat` and `SUNRGBDMeta.mat` files need to be downloaded from <a href="http://rgbd.cs.princeton.edu/data/SUNRGBDtoolbox.zip" target="_blank">the SUN RGB-D toolbox</a>. `allsplit.mat` file is under `SUNRGBDtoolbox/traintestSUNRGBD` and  `SUNRGBDMeta.mat` is under `SUNRGBDtoolbox/Metada`.
-Both files need to be placed under the root folder of SUN RGB-D dataset.
+Both files should be placed under the root folder of SUN RGB-D dataset.
 E.g. :
 <pre>
 SUNRGBD ROOT PATH
 ├── SUNRGBD